< return to ' CURRENT INSTALLATIONS' <

 24-3-08

-Angela measures with long canes.
+Angela measures the 'windows' with long canes.

-TETTERODE AMSTERDAM - DEVELOPING THE BLINDS
+4 - TETTERODE COLLECTIVE, AMSTERDAM - DEVELOPING THE BLINDS

 During April and May the development of the 'window-blinds for blind-windows' began in an Amsterdam studio whose high walls and big ex-factory window facilitated the work physically and subjectively.